 Michael writes a regular wine critique column for Avenues magazine and has authored two children’s books.
 Current memberships of professional/other bodies: Royal College Obstetrics and Gynaecology, Royal Australian and New Zealand College of Obstetrics and Gynaecology, International Society of Gynaecological Endoscopy, Australian Gynaecological Endoscopy Society, New Zealand Health and Disability Clinical Advisor.

-He has published in internationally recognised journals and contributed to a book chapter in a recent RCOG Reference book on Laparoscopic surgery.
+Simon has published in internationally recognised journals and contributed to a book chapter in an RCOG Reference book on Laparoscopic surgery.

 Dr Guy Gudex